Skip to content

 4. Superannuation

-Super cannot be claimed as a tax deduction unless it was paid by 30 June 2017.
+Super cannot be claimed as an R&D deduction unless it was paid by 30 June.
+To maximise your R&D claims, ensure that all superannuation payments are processed before the deadline.

 5. Overseas R&D